The universe trends toward disorder. Something pushes back. We call it knowledge, and we have no theory of how it works.

 What does this mean in practice?
 It means the deficient being that Gehlen described, the creature too poorly equipped to survive in nature, has just acquired a new order of compensation.
 This time the compensation is for cognitive finitude, not physical weakness (we solved that long ago): the brute fact that individual human brains cannot hold, retrieve, synthesize, and deploy the knowledge required to navigate the worlds we have already built.

-Leroi-Gourhan predicted this in 1964: “Evolution has entered a new stage, that of the exteriorization of the brain.”
-Stiegler formalized it: every technical advance is a pharmakon, simultaneously remedy and risk, cure and poison.
-McLuhan anticipated the psychic restructuring: every extension amputates something, and the numbness that accompanies the extension prevents us from noticing what we’ve lost.
+Leroi-Gourhan predicted this in 1964, calling it the “exteriorization of the brain.”
+Stiegler and McLuhan added the cost: every extension is also an amputation, and the numbness that accompanies it prevents us from noticing what was lost.

 All true.
 All important.
 And all beside the central point.